 For those with working memory impairments, brain based rehab is absolutely essential to be successful academically and socially.
 Training builds neuroplasticity in cognitive abilities, processing speed, and comprehension.

 There are two main controls for working memory:

 VERBAL (AUDITORY) WORKING MEMORY

 This is the sound phonological system which is responsible for the manipulation of speech based information.
-Visual (auditory) memory…
+Auditory working memory…

-- is used to rehearse and store verbal information from the phonological system
+- Is used to rehearse and store verbal information

 If there’s a weakness in verbal (auditory) working memory, a person may not be able to keep the instructions in mind while working with them.
 This is true even when they fully understand what to do.